stevedylandev/openzeppelin-community-contracts/README.md

 - extensions and modules compatible with contracts in the [@openzeppelin/contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) package;
 - alternative implementation of interfaces defined in the [@openzeppelin/contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) package;
-- building blocks for developpers;
+- building blocks for developers;
 - prototypes in general.

-Code is provided by the openzeppelin solidity team, as well as by community contributors, for other developpers to review, discuss, itterate on, and potentially use (see [the Security section](#security)  before you do).
+Code is provided by the openzeppelin solidity team, as well as by community contributors, for other developers to review, discuss, iterate on, and potentially use (see [the Security section](#security)  before you do).

 ## Security

 Contracts and libraries in this repository are provided as is, with no particular guarantees.
 In particular:

 - Code in this repository is not audited.
-Maintainers will review the code to the extend that the is no obviously malicious code published, but bugs may be present in this code that may lead to priviledge escalation or loss of funds.
+Maintainers will review the code to the extend that the is no obviously malicious code published, but bugs may be present in this code that may lead to privilege escalation or loss of funds.
 Any code taken from this repository should be audited before being used in production.

 - Code in this repository is NOT covered by the [OpenZeppelin bug bounty on Immunefi](https://immunefi.com/bug-bounty/openzeppelin/).